Technology Skills Requirements

 - Open and read documents in the Word reader, PowerPoint reader, and Adobe Acrobat reader.

-- Download and use WinZip to unzip files.
+- Download and use an anti-virus software application to protect your files.

 - Send and receive e-mail.
 Read e-mail.